tensor-compiler/tensor-compiler.github.io/index.md

 # What can I use TACO for?

-TACO can be used to implement sparse linear and tensor algebra applications in a wide range of domains, including---but not limited to---the following:
+TACO can be used to implement sparse linear and tensor algebra applications in a wide range of domains, such as...

 {% include inline_callouts.html callouts="where_taco" %}